Killaship/Codename-Spectrum/README.md

 # Codename Spectrum
 An open-source operating system that I'm making as a side project.
-The bootloading is currently handled by the -kernel flag in QEMU, I'll add an area on how to set up Limine soon.
+The bootloading is currently handled by the -kernel flag in QEMU.
+This isn't meant for real hardware since it's so outdated, so I probably won't add a bootloader.

 IMPORTANT: The OS is 32 bit.
 It will not run on modern hardware.
 Use a VM, preferably QEMU.